Ein cyf/Our ref – Compulsory Purchase

 Compulsory Purchase Association (CPA))

-In the immediate post-Covid-19 phase there are particular areas of policy which are the focus of action to act as a catalyst for a recovery across the pillars of sustainable development.
+In the immediate post-COVID-19 phase there are particular areas of policy which are the focus of action to act as a catalyst for a recovery across the pillars of sustainable development.
 Building Better Places: The Planning System Delivering Resilient and Brighter Futures – Placemaking and the Covid-19 Recovery (July 2020) identifies 8 key issues which bring together individual policy areas to ensure action is most effective.
-Of the 8 key issues for policy action, the following 3 issues have been identified where the use of compulsory purchase powers can provide a useful policy implementation tool:
+Of the 8 key issues for policy action, the following 3 issues have been identified where the use of compulsory purchase powers can provide a useful policy implementation tool [footnote 1]:

 - Staying local: creating neighbourhoods;